The Conqueror’s Journey: Mehmed II’s Rise Through War and Strategy

 In the annals of Ottoman Empire history, few figures loom as large as Mehmed II—known as Mehmed the Conqueror.
 His relentless ambition and refined Ottoman military strategy reshaped the 15th century.
 The Fall of Constantinople in 1453 ended the Byzantine Empire, but his wider Ottoman conquests and statecraft forged a durable empire spanning continents.
 From youthful setbacks to decisive triumphs, this is the path by which a prince became “the Conqueror.”

-AI-generated portrait of Mehmed II
+Portrait of Mehmed II made with AI

 The Young Sultan — Early Life and Rise to Power